 USC Price School of Public Policy

 The USC Price School of Public Policy provides a dynamic learning environment where interdisciplinary education abounds.
-At USC Price, students choose a program of study from the independent yet related fields of public administration, public policy, health management and policy, urban planning, real estate development and executive leadership.
+At USC Price, students choose a program of study from the independent yet related fields of public administration and leadership, public policy, nonprofits and philanthropy, health management and policy, urban planning, real estate development and executive leadership.
 Students are supported by a committed faculty who contribute to the strong sense of community present in the school.

 The school’s mission is to improve the quality of life for people and their communities.
 Faculty engage in solving some of society’s most pressing issues — and challenge students to do the same.
 USC Price is renowned for its expertise in areas such as: sustainability and the environment, health care policy, nonprofit management, housing and real estate, transportation, infrastructure, urban development and land use, social policy, governance, civic engagement, community development, immigration and risk analysis, among others.